Buster Keaton: Return to feature films

-In 1960, Keaton returned to MGM for the final time, playing a lion tamer in a 1960 adaptation of Mark Twain's The Adventures of Huckleberry Finn.
-Much of the film was shot on location on the Sacramento River, which doubled for the Mississippi River setting of Twain's book.
-In 1962 he signed on for a Canadian musical comedy feature, Ten Girls Ago, starring teen idol Dion and featuring Keaton, Bert Lahr, and Eddie Foy, Jr. Keaton filmed his scenes as arranged, but the film endured a host of production problems and was never released.
+In 1960, Keaton returned to MGM for the final time, playing a lion tamer in a 1960 adaptation of Mark Twain's Adventures of Huckleberry Finn.
+Much of the film was shot on location on the Sacramento River, which doubled for the Mississippi River setting of Twain's novel.
+In 1962 he signed on for a Canadian musical comedy feature, Ten Girls Ago, starring teen idol Dion and featuring Bert Lahr and Eddie Foy, Jr..
+Keaton filmed his scenes as arranged, but the film endured a host of production problems and was never released.

-Keaton had a cameo in the all-star comedy It's a Mad, Mad, Mad, Mad World (1963), appearing near the end of the film as Jimmy.
+Keaton had a cameo in the all-star comedy It's a Mad, Mad, Mad, Mad World (1963), appearing near the end as Jimmy.
 He assists Spencer Tracy's character, Captain C. G. Culpepper, by readying Culpepper's ultimately unused boat for his abortive escape.
 (The restored version of that film, released in 2013, contains a scene where Jimmy and Culpepper talk on the telephone.
 Lost after the comedy epic's "roadshow" exhibition, the audio of that scene was discovered and combined with still pictures to recreate the scene.)

 In 1964, Keaton was featured in his first theatrical film series since 1941.
 American International Pictures hired him to furnish comedy scenes for its successful Beach Party pictures.
-Keaton appeared in four: Pajama Party (1964), Beach Blanket Bingo, How to Stuff a Wild Bikini, and Sergeant Deadhead (all 1965).
+Keaton appeared in four: Pajama Party (1964), Beach Blanket Bingo, How to Stuff a Wild Bikini and Sergeant Deadhead (all 1965).
 Director William Asher recalled:

 I always loved Buster Keaton....
 He would bring me bits and routines.
 He'd say, "How about this?" and it would just be this wonderful, inventive stuff.

 Keaton's new popularity in movies prompted Columbia Pictures to re-release some of his vintage-1940 two-reel comedies to theaters.
 Columbia's home-movie division also sold two shorts, Pardon My Berth Marks and So You Won't Squawk, in abridged form on silent 8mm film.